lanl/Obtain3D_open/README.md

 # Obtain3D_open
 Modified stereo-microscopy

+Cite work derived from the results of this code:
+B.P.
+Eftink, S.A.
+Maloy, Obtain3D_open, LANL, 2020

 © 2020.
 Triad National Security, LLC.
 All rights reserved.
 This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S.